 Chicken or Vegetable Broth

 With broth as the base liquid for this stew, you get the added bonus of flavor and nourishment.
-If you prefer using vegetable broth over chicken broth (or if that’s what you have on hand), it will work fine.
+If you prefer using vegetable stock or broth over chicken broth (or if that’s what you have on hand), it will work fine.
 Both options will be complementary to the meat and vegetables.

 Meat and Vegetables

-Shortcut: Storebought Cream Stew Mix (Roux)
+Shortcut: Store-bought Instant Cream Stew Mix (Roux)

-But, if you are up for it, making your own Bechamel sauce from scratch is always the best.
+But, if you are up for it, making your own béchamel sauce from scratch is always the best.
 My recipe below will show you exactly how.

 How To Serve Cream Stew

-Once your stew has finished simmering, let it cool till room temperature to really let the flavors meld and the sauce thicken.
+Once your stew has finished simmering, let it cool to room temperature to really let the flavors meld and the sauce thicken.
 Serve it in a wide bowl with freshly steamed rice and enjoy!
 This stew is also delicious with crusty bread—guaranteed to warm you right up.

-If you want to freeze any leftovers, remove the potatoes (the texture changes once frozen) before you pack away your Cream Stew to save for another night.
+If you want to freeze any leftovers, remove the potatoes (the texture changes once frozen) before you pack away your cream stew to save for another night.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.